 EMCORE, founded in 1984, designs and develops compound semiconductor materials (such as gallium arsenide) and process technology and is a leading manufacturer of production systems used to fabricate compound semiconductor wafers.
 The Company provides its customers, both in the U.S. and internationally, with materials science expertise, process technology and compound semiconductor production systems that enable the manufacture of commercial volumes of high-performance electronic and optoelectronic devices.
 In 1996, in response to the growing need of its customers to cost effectively get to market faster with high volumes of new and improved high-performance products, the Company expanded its product offerings to include the design and production of wafers and package-ready devices.
-The Company's market share for its wafer and package-ready device product offerings is currently not significant.
 The Company believes that it is the only company that offers such a broad range of products and services to the compound semiconductor industry.